 The Ur-Quattro’s legendary status is assured, but we bet Audi didn’t even dare to consider that its all-conquering rally weapon would spawn whole families of all-wheel drive sporting machines.
 Yet that’s exactly what it’s done.
 The 1990s S2 coupé started the ball rolling, the 311bhp Porsche-fettled RS2 (RS = Racing Sport) laying the foundations for the super-swift estate car.
 The first Audi hot hatchback, the S3 arrived in 1999, and has been followed by mega-powerful saloons, estates, and SUVs.
 Currently numbering 15 S and RS-badged cars, that sporting lineage has ultimately resulted in the R8 supercar, a very long way from those first snowbank-sliding Ur-Quattros, but a descendant none the less.

-Audi RS3 8V History
+Audi RS3 History

-The Audi RS3 8V came to the UK in April 2011.
+The first generation Audi RS3 8P came to the UK in April 2011.
 Packing a 335bhp turbocharged five-cylinder engine from the TT RS sports coupé, the RS3 turned up the wick on the 261bhp S3 quite considerably.
 Its 332lb ft of torque saw it scamper to 60mph in just 4.6 seconds – no doubt helped by its standard launch control system – and an S-Tronic double-clutch gearbox and permanent ‘quattro’ all-wheel drive system (actually a Volkswagen 4Motion-derived Haldex system with Audi fettling) helped it grip the roads like a limpet.
 Only available as a five-door Sportback, the RS3 ‘8P’ signalled that Audi had serious hot hatch ambitions, building a car with more firepower than the all-wheel drive Golf R. Initially only 500 RS3s were UK-bound, but so popular was it, that another 250 of the £39,930 cars soon followed.

 A wide-reaching update in 2017 heralded the arrival of the handsome £45,250 three-box RS3 Saloon, as well as a hike in power to 394bhp.
 Now firmly under the Audi Sport umbrella, the updated 8V RS3s gained enhanced tech including a 12.3in fully digital Audi Virtual Cockpit driver’s display.
 Audi Sport Edition versions arrived in 2019, the £50,285 RS3 Sportback and £51,285 RS3 Saloon featuring a black styling pack and gloss anthracite 19in alloy wheels.
 Inside, carbon inlays and a panoramic glass sunroof signified the special edition.